 2.1.
-Each F2 meeting race counting towards the Drivers World Championship will include four separate parts to take place over a period of two or three consecutive days in accordance with the full UIM Circuit rules for racing, classification, protests and appeal and by the specific rules listed below.
+Each F2 race counting towards the Drivers World Championship will include four separate parts to take place over a period of two or three consecutive days in accordance with the full UIM Circuit rules for racing, classification, protests and appeal and by the specific rules listed below.

-Each World Championship round should shall be organized on a course with a water registration allowing at least 18 boats to start. or a course allowing 16 boats with an additional two on a 5 second delayed start.
+Each World Championship round shall be organized on a course with a water registration allowing at least 18 boats to start.